ncatlab/nlab-content/pages/4/9/1/1/1194/content.md

 * the left adjoint $Con$ (sometimes called "syntax") builds the [[context|syntactic category]] of a type theory, whose objects, morphisms, and subobjects are the types (or contexts), terms, and propositions of the type theory.

 Thus, if $T$ is a type theory and $C$ a category with corresponding structure, it is equivalent to give a structure-preserving functor $Con(T) \to C$, or to give a translation of type theories $T\to Lan(C)$.
 Either one is called a "model" of $T$ in $C$.
-For more details on the construction of $Con$, see [[context]], and for more details on $Lan$, see [[internal logic]].
+For more details on the construction of $Con$, see [[syntactic category]], and for more details on $Lan$, see [[internal logic]].
+For a description of the adjunction/equivalence, see [[relation between type theory and category theory]].

 By the way, it should be noted that there are various technical difficulties in making this precise.
-For instance, categories of any sort form a 2-category (or something more, if they are higher categories themselves), so we have to make type theories into a 2-category as well.
+For instance, categories of any sort form a 2-category (or something more, if they are higher categories themselves), so we have to either make type theories into a 2-category as well, or consider strict categorical structures that form a 1-category.
 Also, there is a bit of a mismatch in that *substitution* in type theory is usually "implicit," which implies that it is strictly associative, but the corresponding categorical operation of [[pullback]] is not generally strictly associative.
 For this reason, various people have defined technical intermediaries between type theories and categories, which mostly boil down to a category equipped with a [[split fibration]] replacing its [[codomain fibration]].
 These go by names like *comprehension category*, *category with attributes*, or *contextual category*; see [[categorical model of dependent types]].

 ## Syntax of type theory {#Syntax}